joker2168/Illumio-ServiceNow-Sync/README.md

 * To avoid duplicates, the sync tool will make all labels capitalized.

 ## Logging
 Each run will create a log file.
-The file naming convention is `"IllumioServiceNowSync__YYYYMMDD_HHMMSS.log` with the time stamp based on the start of execution.
+The file naming convention is `IllumioServiceNowSync__YYYYMMDD_HHMMSS.log` with the time stamp based on the start of execution.
 Logging captures each entry and the API response status.
 An example output of the logging is below.

 ```
 2018/06/28 09:52:13 INFO - Log only mode set to false